-- " Paseos should include a sufficient amount of lighting for night-time use. - Lighting should be an integral component of the overall paseo design and is encouraged to be incorporated in public art. - Lighting should be pedestrian scaled, including both low-level pathway lighting and overhead wall mounted fixtures. - " Paseo entrances, storefronts, unit entries, and stoops facing the paseo should be designed and lighted to prevent hiding spaces.
+- " Open spaces should include a sufficient amount of lighting for safe and comfortable night-time use. - Lighting should be an integral component of the overall open space design and is encouraged to be incorporated in public art. - Lighting should be pedestrian scaled, including both low-level pathway lighting and overhead wall mounted fixtures. - " Storefronts, stoops, and other entries facing the open space should be designed and lighted to prevent hiding spaces.